 The name cocktail sauce has often intrigued me.
 The origin of the name comes from prawns place on the edges of a cocktail glass.
 A red dipping sauce, created by a British cook named Fanny Cradock who was an English restaurant critic, television celebrity chef, and writer who frequently appeared on television during the 1960s, and credited for creating the zesty red sauce.
 She used her concoction as a condiment served at room temperature and paired with seafood as an appetizer.

-If you travel around the world, you may find different versions of cocktail sauce.
-In America, it is made with ketchup or chili sauce, horseradish, lemon juice, Worcestershire sauce, and Tabasco sauce.
-In Europe, it consists of mayonnaise, tomato sauce and sometimes a dash of whiskey.
+If you travel the world, you will find different versions of cocktail sauce.
+In America, we make it with ketchup or chili sauce, horseradish, lemon juice, Worcestershire sauce, and Tabasco sauce.
+In Europe, it comprises mayonnaise, tomato sauce and sometimes a dash of whiskey.

-The sauce creates a mouth-watering explosion of flavor when paired with shrimp, crab claw, or any seafood you prefer, you can easily adjust the ingredients to dial up or down the heat.
+The sauce creates a mouth-watering explosion of flavor when paired with shrimp, crawfish, crab claw, or any seafood you prefer.
+The versatility of this recipe allows you to adjust the ingredients to dial up or down the heat.
 One bite of this sauce and you will never buy a bottled cocktail sauce again.
 Enjoy!

 Share this Post

 |Prep Time||5 minutes|

 - 1 cup organic ketchup

 - 1 1/2 teaspoon horseradish powder or 1/2 teaspoon wasabi powder

 - In a small bowl, whisk together the ketchup, horseradish powder, chili sauce, lemon juice, and Worcestershire sauce.